 With so many scams out there, promising to earn you £943,198,847 per second, I understand that people are wary when it comes to earning from home.
 It is why I set up this blog – to tell people about genuine earning opportunities and to warn them from scams.

 Yesterday my lovely online friend Lucy tweeted this screenshot, and it pretty much sums up the amount of shit out there.
 Knowing how to spot a scam when it comes to earning money online is important.
-Here are my tips for staying safe and still earning some extra cash.
+Here are my tips for staying safe and still earning some extra cash, and avoiding scams.

 Talk to others/take advice